dlarbi/DUNITJS/README.md

         assert.notEqual('meep', 'moop');
     });

 Open your console to see your results.
+Something like this, depending on your options.

     You are running: Test Name
     FAIL: 1 is not equal to 2